dlikhten/stepful-interview/README.md

 If you're running `nvm`, you have to be in command-line to submit the commit, I haven't fully figured out how to get husky to correctly run in tools like SourceTree to be able to automatically invoke prettier (I love prettier on commit).

+## Problem-specific architectural notes

+The modeling I use:

+User:
+- the login + represents a student / coach
+- if i had a bunch more time, I would split out login from data concerns.
+Depending on how complex the data got  they might not share a model.
+In any case, I kept it simple here.

+TimeSlot:
+- A representation of a time (say 3-4pm).
+This is agnostic of coaches, this way it is very easy to query for what time slots are available.
+- I made a decision just to keep my life simple that 3-4pm is actually 3-3:59pm, just to keep the logic really simple however we can adjust that if needed but would just have to give the queries a bit more thought instead of a trivial between clause

+CoachTimeSlot:
+- A representation of a coach having this timeslot available.
+This also links to a session so we know if this slot is still open or closed.
+- This allows a student to query a list of time slots, and immediately see which coaches are available.

+Session:
+- A session between a coach and a student
+- Relates to a coach time slot
+- I consider a session as currently active if the current time is between start and end

+The resources follow the model definitions.

+The form resources follow the actions that are available for the frontend to execute:
+- create a time slot for a coach
+- reserve a time slot by a student
+- update a session by setting the rating

+### Accessible pages

+- `/login` -- the login page
+- `/student` -- the student view where they see their active/upcoming sessions and can reserve timeslots
+- `/coach` -- a coach's view of upcoming sessions and timeslots.
+Place where you can create more time slots
+- `/coach_history` -- a page for all historical sessions, including the currently active one.
+Can leave session notes.

+### Notes on decisions

+- For now, pagination is not implemented, but it should definitely be if we were to really ship this product.
+  For now I fetch 1000 records and call it done.
+In a real project this needs to be handled.
+- It was not immediately clear from the requirements that a student cannot double-book their time.
+For example scheduling a coach call at 1:00 and then another at 2:30 (technically when they’re still in a session with another coach).
+  I have made a call that students won’t see any timeslots that intersect with a session they already have scheduled.
+I want to call this out because this is exactly a place where a product decision can be made: Do we allow intersections and just warn students, do we still show intersections but as “unavailable”, etc.
+- It was not clear in the requirements if coaches can create any amount of slots, even if they overlap.
+I have chosen not to allow coach slot overlaps (one coach cannot have a slot at 2pm and 2:30pm for 2 hours each).
+If this requirement is to change, the form actions for booking and creating slots will have to be modified – creating slots will allow any slot creation as long as the starting time is unique for that coach, and reserving a slot will remove any time slots that overlap with the new session with appropriate locking to ensure 2 students can’t take overlapping time.
+- I have also chosen to keep the logic for if a time slot is valid and not overlapping inside the action to create time slots.
+This allows us to change the logic for overlapping rules fairly easily during actions, while the data in the db can support either way.
+- The system is not real-time in that students don’t see updates to new timeslots or reservations as they happen.
+So the validations tell students the “already taken” errors, but a much better UX would just remove or note as “already reserved” for timeslots that get used up.
+- Some concurrency concerns:
+  - What happens when 2 students reserve at the same time? (handled in action, see code) Unfortunately this is really hard to test, even a a then b, because useSWR is such a great framework it actually knows to refresh all api calls when you gain focus on the window.
+So tabbing between windows still won't trigger this.
+  - There is a potential race condition that can occur if 2 coaches try to create the same exact timeslot at the same time.
+I haven't fully thought through how to solve this, but its just a bit of smart critical section and locking in the action, that will just take too long to implement for this exercise.
+- Didn't have time to write unit tests, but you should be able to see that the models are fairly simple and easy to test and actions are plain ol' ruby objects, so should be trivial to throw into a testing framework and get through all scenarios without having to go through testing the lifecycles of the API requests or any of the boilerplate there.

 ## Architectural notes

 The starting point for this is base rails, using graphiti as the API serialization resource strategy